 When Ramona Cappello ’81 first stepped onto the USC campus as a young girl, she knew she was home.
 Three decades after graduating from the USC Marshall School of Business, Cappello still considers USC her home—a place that invigorates her and brings her immense satisfaction as a volunteer.
 Her latest “labor of love” is serving as president of the USC Alumni Association Board of Governors for the 2013–14 term.
-She recently spoke with USC’s Cheryl Collier about being a lifelong Trojan.
+She recently spoke with USC Trojan Family Magazine about her past and future.

 What is your fondest memory of USC?